at our NEW location in

-After Customs: After exiting customs, follow the signs for “Ground Transportation”.
-Opportunity Collaboration and resort staff with signs will greet you and take you to your shuttle for the 75-minute trip to the leadership village.
+After Customs: After customs & immigration, exit baggage claim and locate the Club Med desk.
+Club Med Staff with signs who will take you to your shuttle for the 75-minute trip to the leadership village.

-Upon Arrival: At the leadership village, you and your luggage will be escorted directly to your room via the Communications Center (near the central patio) where you will check your mailbox for messages and receive your welcome packet with a personalized agenda and village map.
-Plan to visit the Conference Center where you can deliver organizational literature to the Literature Library.
-Dinner with open seating is 6:30pm to 8:30pm followed by the Welcome Reception.
+Upon Arrival: At the leadership village, you and your luggage will be escorted directly to your room via the Communications Center (near the Theater) where you will check your mailbox for messages and receive your welcome packet with a personalized agenda and village map.
+Delegates can deliver organizational literature to the Literature Library, which is also in the Theater near the mailboxes.

 Airfare should be booked to and from Punta Cana Airport (airport code: PUJ).
 Here are Airlines with regular flights to and from Punta Cana.

-Delegates without prior shuttle service reservations will be responsible for paying their one-way taxi fare from the airport.
+Delegates without prior shuttle service reservations or who arrive/depart an airport other than PUJ will be responsible for arranging their own transportation.

 Room Features & Cuisine.
 All rooms are equipped with king-size beds, air conditioning, safes, hairdryer, iron & ironing board, mini-bar, television and standard North American electrical outlets.
 Complimentary, but sometimes patchy, internet service is available.
 The leadership village serves healthy food options throughout the day.
 All meals, snacks, and beverages are included in the all-inclusive Delegate fee.

 Health, Fitness & Safety.
 The leadership campus is a guarded enclave restricted to Delegates and hotel staff.
 Water is safe to drink.
 A nurse is on duty in the infirmary every day, around the clock.
-The all-inclusive Delegate fee includes complimentary use of all health and wellness facilities, including the gymnasium, tennis courts, kayaking, windsurfing and sailing equipment, yoga and trapeze instruction, basketball, softball, ping pong, volleyball, tennis, archery and more.
+The all-inclusive Delegate fee includes complimentary use of all health and wellness facilities, including the gymnasium, tennis courts, kayaking, wind-foiling equipment, yoga and trapeze instruction, basketball, softball, ping pong, volleyball, mini-golf, tennis, archery and more.

 Attire.
 The Collaboration atmosphere is relaxed, unhurried, informal and conducive to quiet conversation and dialogue.
 For daytime sessions and meals, Delegates should consider shorts, t-shirts and sandals suitable to tropical weather.
 For evenings, dressy resort attire is appropriate.